 Appointment or promotion at the assistant research scientist level allows the investigator to work with a senior colleague to gain research experience and show evidence of growth as an investigator.
 Candidates for the position of assistant research scientist must have achieved positive recognition, which means that peers and senior colleagues are aware of the individual's scholarly activities and can provide some detail of the person's contribution to the field.
-Candidates must also show evidence of scholarship through publications, presentations at scientific meetings and conferences, a role in students' independent projects, and appropriate professional service activities.
+Candidates must also show evidence of scholarship through publications, presentations at scientific meetings and conferences, and appropriate professional service activities.

 The title of assistant research scientist is accorded to the person who has met the requirements for research investigator and who has: